Knowledge-Graph-Driven Data Synthesis for Low-Resource Software Development: A HarmonyOS Case Study

 where $R(\pi)$ is the cumulative reward of the simulated path.
 This backpropagation step refines the estimated value of each node, influencing future selection decisions and guiding the search towards nodes with higher expected rewards.

-\textbf{Max Score Trajectory.} After repeating the aforementioned process multiple times, numerous paths are obtained.
-We select the top five high-scoring paths, each containing multiple non-leaf API nodes.
-From these nodes, a random number of API nodes—ranging between two and three—are selected, and their corresponding code and semantic information are returned together.
-This procedure yields multi-API nodes along with their associated code and semantic information.
+\textbf{Max Score Trajectory.} After repeating the process multiple times, we obtain several paths.
+We select the top five highest-scoring paths, each containing multiple non-leaf API nodes.
+From these nodes, we randomly select two to three API nodes, and return their corresponding code and semantic information.
+This procedure provides multi-API nodes along with their code and semantic data.